"The Kinmundy Express"

 Consider joining with a regular membership of $15 or a family membership of $25.

-Help us to preserve the memories and legacy of your hometown!
+and will help to preserve the memories and legacy of your hometown!

 Check back often, because we are always adding